nilsdacke/knowledge_net/docs/source/tutorial.rst

 Here, we will use the writings of three nineteenth century scientists, Charles Darwin, Francis Galton and Charles Babbage.

-The KnowledgeNet framework takes care of everything else.
+We'll let the KnowledgeNet framework take care of everything else.
 This includes creating the knowledge base and serving it over HTTP or, in the near future, other communication protocols.
 Importantly, the framework supports communication between knowledge bases.
 It also provides a user interface for the conversations.